man0l/adcash/README.md

 ```
 task2.php
 ```
- This is a document root. (as it woudl be if I've be runnning a nginx or apache server, index.php)
+ This is a document root - the entrypoint which the built in server will use

 ```
 src/Controllers/WordFrequencyController.php